weirany/DeepSearch/README.md

 ## Image generation

 This Svelte app will need to call the ComfyUI backend to generate images.

 In my case, it is hosted locally.
 Do not forget to enable CORS for ComfyUI.

+Also listening to all IPs for incoming requests.

-Running the ComfyUI with MacOS M1:
+Running the ComfyUI on Mac M1:
 ```
-python main.py --enable-cors-header --force-fp16
+python main.py --enable-cors-header --force-fp16 --listen 0.0.0.0
 ```